tanner-m/RKJC_practiceRepository/README.md

-# CS-537_Spring-2015
+# github practice playground
-CS-537 This repository is for git and gitHub practice.
+This repository is for git and gitHub practice.

 Do what you want here.
 Try things out that you are unsure about.